emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

 ## Create a Rule with TDengine Sink for Events Recording

-This section demonstrates how to create a rule to record the clients' online/offline status and save the events data to the TDengine table `emqx_client_events` through an action with configured Sink.
+This section demonstrates how to create a rule for recording the clients' online/offline status and saving the events data to the TDengine table `emqx_client_events` via a configured Sink.

 The rule creation steps are similar to those in [Creating a rule with TDengine Sink for Message Storage](#create-a-rules-with-tdengine-sink-for-message-storage) except for the SQL rule syntax and SQL template.